 True, we can argue that attending one is for their benefit.

 However, most time wasters don’t understand this.
-Some managers don’t want to sacrifice productivity for one-day training.
-Let’s use a little of common sense here.
+Some managers don’t want to sacrifice productivity for a one-day training.
+Let’s use a little common sense here.

 A time-waster who wastes an hour every day is wasting 20 hours in a month (given five-day work) and 140 hours in a year.
 That must be more than 17 days of wasted productivity.

-If you are a time manager, you know that most time-wasters work only for 3 out of 8 hours of work.
-Go figure the numbers!
+If you are a manager, you know that most time-wasters work only for 3 out of 8 hours of work.
+Go figure out the numbers!

-The same is true with some facilitators.
-They lecture all day as if knowing time management will make the participants effective time managers.
+Another cause is those trainers who deliver lectures all day as if knowing time management will make the participants effective time managers.

 If you are to handle the training yourself, personalize your material.
 Sell the benefits to them by using concrete examples.
 Get to the point.
 Your participants must appreciate how your company is investing in their personal and professional growth.